seanthegeek/seanthegeek.github.io/_posts/2024-08-19-how-to-add-keybase-proof-to-jekyll.md

 I got an email that the Keybase proof for this blog broke because I forgot to copy over `keybase.txt` from my old web server before I deleted it.
-So I had to revoke the old proof in Keybase, create the new proof in Keybase, and add that proof to my Jekyell blog.
+So I had to revoke the old proof in Keybase, create the new proof in Keybase, and add that proof to my Jekyll blog.
 If you still have a copy of your existing `keybase.txt` file, you can reuse that proof instead of revoking it and generating a new one.